Self Esteem 1.3

 STEPS FOR CHANGE

-Don’t try to be anyone else, other than yourself.
-Do try to be the best version of yourself possible.
-You can do this by developing useful qualities, traits, mindsets, and habits.
+• Don’t try to be anyone else—focus on being the best version of yourself.
+You can do this by developing positive qualities, traits, mindsets, and habits.

-Learn to focus on your effort, not just the final result (or grade).
-If you do your best, give 100% and give it your best shot, you can be proud no matter what the outcome.
+• Learn to focus on your effort, not just the final result.
+If you give 100% and truly do your best, you can be proud no matter the outcome.

-Also, remember to be reasonable with what you expect of yourself.
-Again, just expect the best you can do, and show yourself a little self-compassion and understanding.
+Also remember to be reasonable with what you expect of yourself.
+Expect your best—not perfection—and show yourself some self-compassion and understanding.

-If you compare your strengths to others’ weaknesses in an attempt to build your self-esteem or compare your weakness to others’ strengths to excuse yourself from doing better, you’re unbalanced.
+• If you compare your strengths to others’ weaknesses just to feel better, or compare your weaknesses to others’ strengths to excuse yourself from improving, your self-esteem becomes unbalanced.

-Remember, self-esteem and self-respect start with looking inside.
-What qualities, traits, and skills do you already possess?
-What qualities, traits, and skills will you develop?
+Real self-esteem and self-respect start from within.
+What qualities, traits, and skills do you already have?
+And which ones do you want to develop moving forward?

 Only you can limit yourself.